-Sign Up Benefits – Citi has just reinstated a sign up bonus for this card, offering 30,000 bonus points after spending $3,000 within the first three months of account opening.
-Since November 2017 there has not been any sign up bonus available for this card but in the past Citi has offered 50K and even up to 60K sign up bonuses.
+Sign Up Benefits – There is a limited time offer for 60,000 bonus points after spending $4,000 within the first three months of account opening.
+The bonus for this card has varied between zero to 50,000 points.
 Citi also has restrictions on getting the bonuses from their cards so if you’ve had a Citi card that earns ThankYou points before, I suggest checking out this article from Doctor of Credit that goes over all the restrictions on getting the bonus.

 Spending Bonus Categories – The ThankYou Premier card has plenty of opportunities to earn multiple points per dollar spent.
 You earn 3 points per $1 on purchases for travel.
 Citi allows many charges under this category including gas stations, airfare, hotels, car rental agencies, ridesharing services, public transportation, tolls, parking and much more.
 You also earn 2 points per $1 spent on dining and entertainment.
 This will include your morning Dunkin Donuts coffee or dinner at a restaurant, as well as music downloads, movie tickets, concert and theater tickets, amusement and theme park tickets, and more.
 The card earns one point per dollar for all other spending.